Connect and Collaborate Grants Program

 - Workforce Development

 The Steering Committee will contribute targeted networking and program development expertise.
 This will enable a better perspective of the challenge and the capability to devise more effective and sustainable solutions.
-Working with a Steering Committee to deliver a final project plan is a required activity for all selected concept proposals.
-Applicants will need to set aside sufficient staff time for project plan completion.
+Working with a Steering Committee to deliver a final proposal n is a required activity for all selected pre-proposals.
+Applicants will need to set aside sufficient staff time for full proposal completion.

-Stewardship Committee members will invest in the project with funding, pending project plan approval.
+Stewardship Committee members will invest in the project with funding, pending full-proposal approval.

 For assistance with any requirement of this solicitation, please contact Mark McCann at email@example.com.